-After you KonMari your wardrobe you likely need to refresh it a bit.
+After you Marie Kondo decluttering your wardrobe you likely need to refresh it a bit.
 These tips will help you refresh your wardrobe without adding new clutter.
-To help you get started Le Tote has sponsored this post.

 Over the last several years I’ve wanted to put more into my appearance.
 I’m a housewife that works from home so it can be easy to end up in yoga pants and a t-shirt all day.
 And there is nothing wrong with that but studies have shown you feel better about yourself and are more productive if you put on real clothes, even when staying home.

-One of my most popular blog posts is Ditch the Yoga Pants, Embrace the House Dress.
+One of my most popular blog posts is about ditching the leggings and trying out house dresses.
 It seems a lot of other people are also interested in looking more put together, even at home.

 Now we are starting to getting close to a new season, it’s the perfect time to refreshing your wardrobe.
 Especially if you have been stuck in the yoga pants rut.